Chaitanya0315/Testing/Docs/UserManual.md

 ## Create New Player

-Once you click on the 'SIGN UP NOW' button, application will take you to the Create New Player page as shown in Figure 2.
+Once you click on the **SIGN UP NOW** button, application will take you to the Create New Player page as shown in Figure 2.
 Here you will be able to create a new playuer by providing the following:

 * First name
 * Last name